ColeFekert/CS205-WARMUP/README.md

 ## Instructions
 When running the program, an ascii menu will appear with detailed instructions on the syntax of queries as well as giving example queries to run.
-On initial run, please uncomment the createTables() function (around line 21) to initialize the database.
-After this first run please recomment the line